akzkak/DifficultBulletinBoard/README.md

-# Difficult Bulletin Board - Addon for WoW 3.3.5
+# Difficult Bulletin Board - Addon for WoW Epoch

 **Difficult Bulletin Board** is a World of Warcraft 3.3.5 addon inspired by the LFG Group Bulletin Board.
 It scans chat and organizes messages into an easy-to-read UI, making it more convenient to find what you need.